-Before we start, we want to highlight a featured deal.
-The Disney Bundle is one of the best options for streaming in 2020 with a package that offers a rich catalogue of content for all ages including movies, shows, and sports.
+Before we continue, we want to highlight a featured deal.
+The Disney Bundle is one of the best options for streaming with a package that offers a rich catalogue of content for all ages including movies, shows, and sports.

-Sign up below to get the whole bundle for only $12.99 a month or start a 7 day trial for Disney Plus.
+Sign up below to get the whole bundle for only $13.99 a month or get Disney Plus standalone for $7.99.

 What is Peacock?

-In early 2020, just as everyone had to stay home due to the coronavirus, Peacock launched as a limited-access service.
+In early 2020, just as everyone had to stay home due to COVID-19, Peacock launched as a limited-access service.
 Peacock is owned by NBCUniversal which is owned by Comcast which owns the Xfinity cable and broadband service provider.
 In April, Xfinity’s customers received word that they could get the ad-supported Peacock Premium plan free with their broadband subscription.

 Peacock 60-Second Summary

-- Free access option
+- Free option with 10,000+ hours of content

 - Affordable monthly subscriptions

 - Large catalog of popular content

 - Live sports, including live Premier League matches